 Top 10 Fruits Cats Can Eat

 Even though cats are obligate carnivores, there are certain fruits that can be added to their diet, or even given in small amounts as a snack every now and then.
 And these fruits may provide additional nutrients and fiber to help support a pet’s overall health.
-But, because some foods for humans aren’t appropriate for kitties, knowing what fruits are safe is key.
+But, because some foods for humans aren’t appropriate for kitties, knowing which fruits are safe is key.

 Related: Can Cats Eat Bananas?